 Originally founded in 1937 as the Tsugitaka-Taroko NP by the ruling Governor General of Taiwan under the Empire of Japan, the park was abolished after Japans defeat at the conclusion of World War II in 1945.
 Reestablished in 1986, through huge infrastructure investments by the government, Taroko Gorge National Park has become one of the premier attractions in all of Taiwan.

 Taroko Gorge Tour vs. Public Bus

 Taking a Taroko Gorge tour is a must while in Taiwan.
-Though there is a public bus that travels through the park, with such a wide range of sites and trails one would have difficulty seeing much of the parks diversity while restrained to the hourly bus schedule.
-Plus, with such a rich history to learn about and a number of hidden gems nestled about, taking a tour can add many layers to experiencing all the park has to offer.
+Though there is a public bus that travels through the park, with such a wide range of sites and trails, one would have difficulty seeing much of the parks diversity while restrained to the hourly (at best) bus schedule.
+Also there are large parts of the park the bus doesn’t reach.